nateKlaux/Naviga.Docs/Solicitor Concierge/configure_users.md

 #### Overview and goal

-The goal of this guide is to show you how to configure various user accounts in SolCon.
-This guide explores three categories:
+The goal of this guide is to show you how to configure the various user accounts in the SolCon application:

-- A `user` is the most general category.
-This is anyone who has access to your SolCon application. `Users` have various types and privileges.
-- A `Sales Team` is a group of users that has access to sell Sales Products, Divisions, and Offer Groups.
-- a `Team Member` is a `user` that has been added to a particular `Sales Team`.
+**Users** is the most generic account type.
+But there are various types of user accounts, each with their own roles and permissions.
+View the [Roles and Permissions Matrix](http://example.com) for extensive definition.

+**Sales Teams** consist of either one or more Team Members.
+The purpose of a Sales Team is give Team Members the ability to sell Offer Groups.

+**Team Members** consist of either one or more Users and *must* be a part of a Sales Team.

+As an admin, you must create your accounts in this order:

+1. Users
+2. Sales Teams
+3. Team Members

+This order is important because when you attempt to create Team Members, you must also assign them to a Sales Team (and therefore already have a Sales Team created).

+This diagram show the general relationship between users, team members, and sales teams.

+(SCREEN OF DIAGRAM)

+Team Members can only sell the Offer Groups associated with their Sales Team.
+You can create multiple Team Members, both part of the sames Sales Team, but each with distinct Offer Groups.

+>
+> An Example:
+Let's say there exists five Offer Groups, one Sales Teams, three Team Members, and many Users.
+In this scenario, out of the five total Offer Groups, the Sales Team only has collective access to OG1, OG2, and OG3 (OG4 and OG5 are used in a Sales Team not discussed here).
+>
+> Team Members 1 is part of the Sales Team, but only has access to OG1 and OG2, whereas Team Members 2 is part of the same Sales Team, but only has access to OG 2 and OG 3.
+In this scenario, Users will only have access to the Offer Groups that there Team Members group has access to, even if the Sales Team is associated with more Offer Groups.
+>
+>However, Team Members 3 is designated as default, which means all of the associated Users will have access to all of the Offer Groups at the Sales Team level.
+>
+>This example is visuzlied below as a spread sheet:

+(SCREEN OF SPREAD SHEET)

 #### Before you start